clebsonsh/laravel-bootcamp/README.md

 [Laravel Bootcamp](https://bootcamp.laravel.com/) is a guide that will walk us through building a modern Laravel application from scratch.
 To explore the framework, we'll build a microblogging platform called Chirper.

-In addition to Laravel, you will have the choice of building your front-end using Vue or React.
+In addition to Laravel, you will build your front-end using Vue.
 We will also be digging into Inertia and Tailwind CSS.

 ## About this repo